- 21 March

-Money had to be raised to pay for a portion of that outlay, and Robben found himself ousted out of the door at Santiago Bernabeu despite expressing a desire to stay.
+Money had to be raised to pay for a portion of that outlay, and Robben found himself pushed out of the door at Santiago Bernabeu, despite expressing a desire to stay.

-The Dutchman would go on to become one of the greatest wingers of the past 20 years while at Bayern Munich, winning everything there is to win in Germany and in Europe.
+The Dutchman would go on to become one of the greatest wingers of the past 20 years while at Bayern Munich, winning everything in Germany and Europe.
 Even when he cut inside on that cultured left foot, as he did every time, defenders simply couldn't stop him.